 This style is as non-intrusive as the registry hub style.
 Since golden data is stored in the hub, the performance concerns with complex transformation/consolidation strategies disappear, and stewardship processes can be executed and orchestrated in the hub.

 Stewardship is a set of processes and policies that run on top of the hub.
-They include data entry (for fixing data into the hub), duplicates handling (for false matches or specific matching cases) and rejects management.
+They include data entry (for fixing data into the hub), duplicate handling (for false matches or specific matching cases), and reject management.

 Co-Existence Hub Style

 This pattern is similar to the Consolidation hub.
 It adds an integration loop back to the source applications for Golden Data.
 This style is non-intrusive from the end-user perspective but brings major organizational and technical challenges to approve and implement the integration loop.

 Performing a loop, not at the application data level, but at the application, UI level alleviates these challenges.
 Such a UI-level loop could be implemented as portlets included in the end-user application to show the “similar customers in other systems” or the “golden customer record” corresponding to the source application record being viewed or edited.